triton-inference-server/server/docs/backend.rst

 TRITONBACKEND\_Backend
 ---------------------

 A TRITONBACKEND\_Backend object represents the backend itself.
 The same backend object is shared across all models that use the backend.
-The associated API, like TRITONBACKEND\_BackendName, is used to get information about the backend and to associate user-defined state with the backend.
+The associated API, like TRITONBACKEND\_BackendName, is used to get information about the backend and to associate a user-defined state with the backend.

 A backend can optionally implement TRITONBACKEND\_Initialize and TRITONBACKEND\_Finalize to get notification of when the backend object is created and destroyed (see :ref:`section-backend-lifecycles` for more information about backend lifecycle).
-Most backends to not require user-defined state that spans all models using the backend and so do not implement these functions.
+Most backends do not require a user-defined state that spans all models using the backend and so do not need to implement these functions.

 TRITONBACKEND\_Model
 -------------------